We have new advice for anyone having their boat examined in the time of COVID-19

-If your boat passes with two months or less left on your existing certificate, the examiner will post-date the new certificate to start from the date when either the old one expired; the fourth anniversay of the DoC or first-year date of the Annex IIIa document.
+If your boat passes with two months or less left on your existing certification, the examiner will post-date the new certificate to start from the date when either the old one expired; the fourth anniversay of the DoC or first-year date of the Annex IIIa document.

 This means you do not lose any of the full four-year, or one-year validity of the existing document as relevant.

 We recommend taking advantage of this facility, because if your boat fails for any reason, you will still have some time to put things right.